Workers’ Compensation Insurance in Virginia

 Employees who suffer a workplace injury or occupational disease are eligible for benefits under the Virginia Workers' Compensation Act.

-Workers' comp pays any medical expenses related to work-related injuries.
-It also covers part of the wages lost while the employee recovers.
+Workers' comp pays for medical expenses due to work-related injuries.
+It also covers wage loss while the employee recovers.
 Medical treatment must be provided by an authorized doctor for the employee to receive benefits.

 • Medical benefits that cover the cost of medical care for on-the-job injuries